Barbecue Cabin FAQs

-Not difficult, but to do it well in under a day does take skill and knowledge.
-Our team are well practised in constructing cabins and can expertly construct a 15m² barbecue cabin in a day.
-If you were to attempt constructing your own cabin we would recommend at least 2 people for up to a 10m² cabin and at least 3-4 people for anything larger.
-Also allow plenty of time, at least a full day or more for up to 10m² and longer for larger cabins.
+Our Cabins are a joy to build, but to do it well in under a day does take skill and knowledge.
+Our team are well practised in constructing barbecue cabins and can expertly construct a 17m barbecue cabin in a day.
+If you were to attempt constructing your own cabin we would recommend at least 3 people for up to a 10m cabin and at least 4 people for anything larger.
+Also allow plenty of time, at least a full day for up to 10m and longer for larger cabins.

-Our Grill Cabins, Sauna Cabins and Deluxe Cabin are all supplied with a 12 month statutory warranty.
+Our Cabins are all supplied with a statutory warranty.
 This guarantees replacement of any component parts should they be found to be defective within this period, however it does not cover accidental damage or weather damage once building is delivered or constructed.
 Customers should also note that timber is a natural product and prone to changes in appearance, including some movement and the occurrence of small knot holes or splits in extreme temperatures and weather conditions.
 These will not be accepted as valid reasons to claim against our warranty as they are visual imperfections and do not affect the buildings structural integrity.

 In addition to our warranty;